john7rho/john7rho/README.md

 ### Hey 👋 I'm John.🐺

 I studied Statistics & Computer Science at Harvard.
-My interests have oscillated in college, but currently I am working at a startup focused on tech-enabling a traditional industry.
+My interests have oscillated in college, but currently I am working as MoTS at datacurve.ai.
+I wear both engineering and operations hats.
+We are hiring! https://datacurve.ai/careers

 For a (relatively) updated synopsis of my current work, please refer to my personal website at www.rhojohn.com.